biglizards/SoF-Notes/content/Events/Timeline.md

 ~97AL: Marrodic invasion of Yrah begins

+~115AL: Second war with the Marrowlaw

 ~122AL: empire adopts Accorder calendar as official

+~143AL: Third war with the Marrowlaw begins
 147AL: peace treaty signed between the empire and the Marolaw

+~150AL: lonely eye band forms (and is no longer the Golden Hoof)

 159AL: great fire of Luruna